kozmoai/nebulaplugins-kubernetes/README.md

 ## Welcome!

-`nebulaplugins-kubernetes` is a collection of Nebula tasks, flows, and blocks enabling orchestration, observation and management of Kubernetes resources.
+`nebula-kubernetes` is a collection of Nebula tasks, flows, and blocks enabling orchestration, observation and management of Kubernetes resources.

 Jump to [examples](#example-usage).